 In some cases, a name and email address will serve as the only contact information you have for the majority of guests, which makes email the primary form of communication leading up to the event.
 Of course, your emails can open the door to social followers and if prospects decide to attend your event, you could gain access to further contact information, as well.

 Work with Your Corporate Meeting Planner to Choose Online Platforms

-Your global meeting planner has probably spearheaded a lot more events than you, which means you have an invaluable resource when it comes proper preparation, including identifying the best channels of communication with attendees and prospective attendees.
+Your global meeting planner has probably spearheaded a lot more events than you, which means you have an invaluable resource when it comes to proper preparation, including identifying the best channels of communication with attendees and prospective attendees.
 This is good news because you’ll need to narrow down your options.

 Whether you post information and updates on your business website or you create a specific event website (or both), this will serve as the main hub for information dissemination.
 This is where attendees can come for comprehensive details about your event, as well as downloads (itineraries, site maps, etc.), a registration portal, and opportunities to exhibit, just for example.